New Freebies Every Week >>>

 It also includes some of my favorite websites where students can access FREE literacy resources… Who doesn’t love a valuable FREEBIE?

-The resources displayed in the images above (mentioned in my class dojo messages to parents) can be found in my TpT shop.
 Check out the decodable readers and themed readers for your students.
-These are a huge HIT with both my students and their parents!
+These are a huge hit with both my students and their parents for at home reading!

 Share it: